What is Forced Labour?

 Prevalence of Forced Labour

-Forced labour is a truly global problem, also present in developed countries where it affects mainly trafficked migrant workers.
-While global companies operating legally do not normally directly employ forced labour, they may be linked to such practices through their business relationships, including leased workers, contractors or suppliers.
+Forced labour is a truly global problem.
+Whilst there is a higher prevalence in the Global South, it is also present in the Global North, particularly amongst migrant and other vulnerable workers.
+While most global companies will take steps to ensure that they are not directly employing forced labour, they may be linked to such practices through their business relationships, including agency workers, contractors or suppliers.

-- At any given time in 2016, an estimated 40.3 million people are in modern slavery, including 24.9 million in forced labour and 15.4 million in forced marriage.
+- 49.6 million people were living in modern slavery in 2021, of which 27.6 million were in forced labour and 22 million in forced marriage.

-- Reports of forced labour in the Xinjiang region of China have resulted in multiple countries escalating pressure against the Chinese Government.
-The US, UK, the European Union and Canada have imposed sanctions on officials in China over human rights abuses against Uyghur and other Muslim minorities.
-The ramped-up measures by multiple Governments are likely to have wide-ranging implications for companies across sectors, with the cotton and tomato sectors facing the greatest disruption risks.
+Reports of forced labour in the Xinjiang region of China have resulted in multiple countries escalating pressure against the Chinese Government.
+The US has passed the Uyghur Forced Labour Prevention Act (UFLPA), which creates a rebuttable presumption that all goods made in whole or in part in Xinjiang are made with forced labour and thus denied entry into the US.
+The EU has also announced a forced labour ban, which applies globally but which is also likely to use risk-based enforcement to target products from Xinjiang.
+The US, UK, the European Union and Canada have also imposed sanctions on officials in China over human rights abuses against Uyghur and other Muslim minorities.
+These measures by multiple Governments are likely to have wide-ranging implications for companies across multiple sectors, with cotton, polysilicon, tomatoes all likely to be impacted.
+Moreover, several key elements required to power the transition to green energy are impacted, with the majority of the world’s solar PV supply chains linked to China in general and Xinjiang in particular.
 (Also see paragraph 78 of the ILO’s Application of International Labour Standards 2021 report.)

 Impacts on Businesses